Expect double-digit volume growth in next six months on low-base effect: HMSI

 On the impact of shortages of various critical components like semiconductors on the company’s production, Guleria said: “So far we have been able to manage.
 Fortunately there has been no impact on the company’s production so far because of the shortage but we are closely watching.”

 The company is working closely with its supply chain partners to manage the situation, he added.
-(AGENCIES)
+(PTI)

 Expect double-digit volume growth in next six months on low-base effect: HMSI

-New Delhi : Honda Motorcycle and Scooter India (HMSI) expects to log in double-digit volume growth in the ongoing quarter as well as April-June period of the next fiscal year due to the gradual opening of the markets and lower base of last year, as per a senior company official.
+New Delhi, Mar 2: Honda Motorcycle and Scooter India (HMSI) expects to log in double-digit volume growth in the ongoing quarter as well as April-June period of the next fiscal year due to the gradual opening of the markets and lower base of last year, as per a senior company official.